Rysc0/Rysc0/README.md

 ## About
 - I am a third year student at the Faculty of Organization and Informatics in Varaždin 👨‍🎓
 - I'm currently learning C#
+- I'm currently working on 3D survival game in Unity
-- Fun facts: I've been around computers since I was 6 and I love everything that has to do with computers, also big fan of The Witcher
+- Fun facts: I've been around computers since I was 6 and I love everything that has to do with computers, also big fan of The Witcher saga
 <br />

 ## Hobbies